tueimage/essential-skills/python-essentials.md

         m = list(s)
         return l
     ```
+    </p></details>

 ---

 #### Multiple return values

-Of course you can also return lists, sets, tuples, or dictionaries from functions.
+Of course, you can also return lists, sets, tuples, or dictionaries from functions.
 For example, you could create a function that adds the elements of two lists:

 ```python
     def translate_point(translation, point):